Cryptocurrency and divorce (England & Wales)

 Financial arrangements:

-This refers to dividing the matrimonial assets between you in order to determine who gets what in a fair manner.
+This refers to dividing the matrimonial assets between you to determine who gets what in a fair manner.
 These are usually formalised through a consent order (if you agree), or via determination by a Judge at court (if ultimately you cannot agree).
 You can get help making these arrangements through coaching or mediation.

 Why do you need to formalise your financial arrangements?